writethedocs/www/docs/organizer-guide/meetups/starting.rst

 * Send a thank you email to the company who hosted you.
 * If you took pictures, post them on your meetup page.
 If you plan to do that, always ask people if they're okay with being on a picture that will be published online.
 * If you have a Twitter account: do a tweet to thank everyone who came, your speakers and your sponsor.
 If your speakers posted their slides online, retweet them.
+* Do a small report to share on meetup-organizers Slack channel.

 ..
 TODO: